 Yes, there are angels all around us.
 Some of them are spiritual beings, but others are flesh-and-blood like you and me.
 When someone makes a positive difference in your life, he or she is serving as God's angel.
 And when we choose to serve God by being His messenger, we, too, can be one of His angels.
-In their 2016 book, Angels on Earth, bestselling authors Laura Schroff and Alex Tresniowski wrote about the incredible impact we can have in the lives of others when we look for opportunities to bless others, when we perceive the needs of others, and when we use our own unique gifts to help others.
+As some have suggested, it's possible these mystery men were really angels.

-Yes, every time we give charity to one of God's children in need, we are acting as His agent on earth.
+Every time we give to one of God's children in need, we are acting as His agent on earth.
 When we speak words of encouragement to someone who needs them desperately, we can be an angel in someone else's life.
 Every time we clothe the naked, feed the hungry, or give shelter to those with nowhere else to go, we are acting as God's messenger.
-Our days are full with opportunities to be an angel to our family, friends, coworkers, and strangers.
-There are many angels among us - and we can be one of them, too.
+Our days are filled with opportunities to be an angel to our family, friends, coworkers, and strangers.
+There are many angels among us-and we can be one of them, too.